peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 Renamed to ToEIntegerIfExact.
  Renamed to ToEIntegerIfExact.
 * `EInteger ToEIntegerIfExact()`<br>
+ Converts this value to an arbitrary-precision integer, checking whether the fractional part of the integer would be lost.
 * `String ToEngineeringString()`<br>
  Same as toString(), except that when an exponent is used it will be a multiple of 3.